Integrate SendGrid with Salesforce

 Log in to SMTPRelay, and go to your services list:

-Click Add a New Relay and enter the SendGrid smtp credentials.
-Enter your salesforce orgId.
+Click Add a New Relay and enter the SendGrid SMTP credentials.
+Enter your Salesforce orgId.

 After you click Save, we will automatically validate the authentication settings.
 If everything is ok, the control panel will show you how to configure Salesforce.